ToxicPine/eigentensor/README.md

 task = context.compile_to_graph(result)
 ```

-Remember, computations are executed lazily, so we're not actually computing anything yet.
+Since computations are executed lazily, defining `result` does not actually compute anything yet.
+Here, `result` is represented by a computational graph, which can be safely shared across multiple nodes.

+This API may be slightly clunky for now, but it's entirely compatible with tinygrad's API and enables existing models to be used with minimal changes.

 ### 2. Local Execution